sajswl/encryptonize-core/documentation/api/api-v2.md

 requests and corresponding responses.

 ## StoreRequest
-The structure used as an argument for a `Store` request.
-It contains a single `Object`.
+The structure used as an argument for a `storage.Store` request.
+It contains a single `storage.Object`.
 Requires the scope `CREATE`

 | Name   | Type   | Description |
 |--------|--------|-------------|
 | Object | Object | The object  |

 ## StoreResponse
-The structure returned by a `Store` request.
-It contains the Object ID of the stored `Object`.
-The Object ID is important as it can be used to subsequent request the object in a `RetrieveRequest`.
+The structure returned by a `storage.Store` request.
+It contains the Object ID of the stored `storage.Object`.
+The Object ID is important as it can be used to subsequent request the object in a `storage.RetrieveRequest`.

 | Name      | Type   | Description           |
 |-----------|--------|-----------------------|
 | object_id | string | The object identifier |

 ## RetrieveRequest
-The structure used as an argument for a `Retrieve` request.
+The structure used as an argument for a `storage.Retrieve` request.
 It contains the Object ID of the Object the client wishes to retrieve.

 | Name      | Type   | Description           |